hannlp/hannlp.github.io/README.md

 # 2 To do list
 * Add a commit system base on github issues
 * Use some method to accelerate image loading
+* Use cdn to accelerate my Github pages